-• Twilight flats with the SDI (Simultaneous Differential Imager) are supported with a special template called NACO_img_cal_SDITwFlats.
+- Twilight flats can be taken upon request, also with other readout modes as DCR, but visitors should note that some combinations of filter, objective and readout mode may be very difficult to do.
+Since this (internal lamp flat) is not possible with the half-wave plate, upon request in visitor mode, twilight flats can be taken with the half-wave plate in the beam. - Twilight flats with the SDI (Simultaneous Differential Imager) are supported with a special template called NACO\img\cal\SDITwFlats.
 These flats are taken with the complete SDI set up, i.e. special SDI field mask, SDI double Wollaston, H broadband filter and SDI objective present in the light path.

-The count level in twilight flats taken in Double_RdRstRd and with DITs shorter than 60 seconds starts with an average count level of 6000 ADU and this decreases with deepening twilight to a few hundred ADUs.
+The count level in twilight flats taken in Double\RdRstRd and with DITs shorter than 60 seconds starts with an average count level of 6000 ADU and this decreases with deepening twilight to a few hundred ADUs.
 The count level in twilight flats taken in FowlerNsamp or for flats with DITs greater than 60 seconds start with an average count level of 2000 ADUs and decrease to several tens of ADU as twilight deepens.
 Generally, there are 5-20 images for each filter in a twilight sequence.

-Template: NACO_img_cal_TwFlats Purpose: SW sky flats Description: sequence of images taken on sky during twilight.
+Template: NACO\img\cal\TwFlats Purpose: SW sky flats Description: sequence of images taken on sky during twilight.
 Observing Conditions: Clear.
 No flats should be taken in THN conditions or worse.
-CONICA state: Online CONICA Setup: S27/J, H, Ks/DCR/HD NACO State: Online TCS State: Ignore, flats are taken at Zenith Frequency: once a week Duration: 30-60 minutes Pipeline recipe: NACO_img_twflat.
+CONICA state: Online CONICA Setup: S27/J, H, Ks/DCR/HD NACO State: Online TCS State: Ignore, flats are taken at Zenith Frequency: once a week Duration: 30-60 minutes Pipeline recipe: NACO\img\twflat.
 It is identical to ISAAC twilight flats.
 Reject frames with counts above 6800 ADU.
-0 Subtract a dark with the same DIT and camera (optional) 0
+Subtract a dark with the same DIT and camera (optional)

-- o Compute the linear regression factors on every pixel. - o Extract the bad pixel map - o Normalize - Issue a warning if the number of frames per filter is less than five or if the range of fluxes in the frames for any one filter is less than a factor of three.
+- Compute the linear regression factors on every pixel. - Extract the bad pixel map - 0 Normalize - Issue a warning if the number of frames per filter is less than five or if the range of fluxes in the frames for any one filter is less than a factor of three.